music-markdown/music-markdown/README.md

 Custom chord diagrams are specified in the `chords` section of the header (in between the pair of `---`).
 Each custom chord symbol should be associated with one or more voicings.

-The voicing notation consists of a sequence of one of four possible commands separated by spaces:
+The voicing notation consists of a sequence of the following commands separated by spaces:

 |  Command | Name   | Description                                                                                                                                                                                                                                                             |
 | -------: | ------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |